Grand Junction, Colorado: K–12

 In addition, the district operates numerous middle, elementary, and other types of schools, including East Middle School, Redlands Middle School, and West Middle School.
-District 51 partners with Western Colorado Community College (WCCC) to operate a vocational school, owned and operated by Colorado Mesa University.
-WCCC was formerly named UTEC.
+District 51 partners with CMU Tech to operate the Mesa County Career Center, a vocational school owned and operated by Colorado Mesa University.
+CMU Tech was formerly named Western Colorado Community College.

 Colleges and universities

-Colorado Mesa University, a public, four-year, liberal arts college, serves as the primary provider of higher education on the Western Slope from its campus in central Grand Junction.
-This campus has an average enrollment of just under 10,000 students and offers a variety of degrees, including a Masters in Business Administration, Educational Leadership, and ESOL.
-The university also operates Western Colorado Community College, which offers associates degrees and professional certificates.
+Grand Junction is home to two higher education institutions: